[Exclusive] EU wargames fictional crisis in West Africa

 Real Russia-linked hacker groups, such as Fancy Bear (APT28), have been harassing European institutions for years.

-Russia is cutting EU gas supplies like Proxyland and there's a real threat the Ukraine war might spillover to new EU states, such as Poland, recalling Freeland.
+Russia is cutting EU gas supplies like Proxyland and there's a real threat the Ukraine war might spill into new EU states, such as Poland, recalling Freeland.

-The galaxy of Integrated Resolve threats — conventional warfare, terrorism, cyberattacks, energy cuts, propaganda, and political intrigue — indicates what the EU is ringed round by in its neighbourhood today.
+The mix of Integrated Resolve threats — conventional warfare, terrorism, cyberattacks, energy cuts, "instrumentalisation of migratory flows", and propaganda — reveals how the EU sees its neighbourhood today.

 The exercise shows ambition because the EU has never before sent military missions overseas to protect "young democracies", as envisaged in Seglia.

-The EU has 17 ongoing military and civilian missions mostly in the Western Balkans and in Africa, but these mainly do local training while leaving heavier tasks to Nato or individual member states.
+The EU has 17 ongoing military and civilian missions mostly in the Western Balkans and Africa, but these mainly do local training while leaving heavier tasks to Nato or individual member states.

-Integrated Resolve comes amid EU plans, championed by France, to create a joint rapid-reaction force by 2025 that is capable of intervention in Seglia-type scenarios.
+Integrated Resolve comes amid EU plans, championed by France, to create a European rapid-reaction force by 2025 that is capable of being parachuted into Seglia-type scenarios.

 French vision

-But for all that, the exercise also points to the limits of the EU vision on what some, including French president Emmanuel Macron, have called a future "European army" and "strategic autonomy".
+But for all that, the exercise also points to the limits of the EU vision of what some, including French president Emmanuel Macron, have called a future "European army" and "strategic autonomy".

 Despite drawing on Russian elements, such as hacker groups, Integrated Resolve foresees EU military intervention in regional conflicts more resembling The Sahel than geopolitical ones like Russia.

-It foresees a future EU armed capability on a small scale that would not play a role in European territorial or nuclear defence.
+It foresees a future EU armed capability on a scale that would not play a role in European territorial or nuclear defence.

 And that kind of EU force better reflects French concerns about defending its old African colonies than Polish or Estonian ones about keeping Russia at bay.

-There would be "reputational risks for EU and its MS [member states] with respect if a regime, engaged in a strategic partnership with the EU and has demonstrated a shared commitment to EU values, succumbs to violence", the EU document added in passing, bringing to mind the EU's failure to protect Ukraine.
+There would be "reputational risks for the EU and its MS [member states] with respect if a regime, [which has] engaged in a strategic partnership with the EU and has demonstrated a shared commitment to EU values, succumbs to violence", the EU dossier noted in passing, bringing to mind Europe's failure to protect Ukraine.

-The Integrated Resolve dossier did not game out combat scenarios, for instance between EU forces and Kronen, focusing on the decision-making that would precede a military response.
+The Integrated Resolve document did not game out combat scenarios, focusing instead on the decision-making that would precede a military response.

-It would take more than 20 high-level meetings over a month-long period in Brussels alone to give the go-ahead for European troops, the EU document indicated.
+It would take more than 20 high-level meetings over a month-long period in Brussels alone to give the go-ahead for European boots on the ground, the EU planning indicated.

-Any armed intervention would provoke a media storm, the EU expects.
-It would require an "intensive … campaign to better position the EU on the media battlefield", the document said.
+And any armed intervention would provoke a media storm, the EU expects.
+It would require an "intensive … campaign to better position the EU on the media battlefield", the Integrated Resolve paper said.

-"At the midday briefing [in Brussels], journalists" would be "told that the 'EU is committed to promoting stability, security and development' with partner countries'," it said.
+"At the midday briefing [in Brussels], journalists" would be "told that the 'EU is committed to promoting stability, security and development' with partner countries," it said.